bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 You need to find peers to mix with in the first place, right?
 I think that's one of the other hard problems that's ignored in all the mixing papers I've written.

-## Conclusion.
+## Conclusion

 Adam Ficsor: 01:19:40

 I'm sorry, I was just taking a note for myself.
-So I don't know if you guys have anything but regarding the organization.
-Hillebrand you said you will record this conversation, did you?
+So I don't know if you guys have anything but regarding the organization, Hillebrand you said you will record this conversation, did you?

 Max Hillebrand: 01:19:56